 Many states also offer their own education grants, which single mothers and fathers can take advantage of.
 These grants are designed to encourage students to seek higher education.
 Like the Federal Pell Grant program, state grants are not limited to single mothers or single parents.
 However, some state programs, such as California’s Cal Grant, take each applicant’s family status into consideration, with the greatest aid going to disadvantaged and low-income families.
 To determine whether your state offers a similar grant program for students, visit your state’s financial aid website.

 Academic Competitiveness Grant (ACG)

 A merit-based educational grant, the Academic Competitiveness Grant is aimed at first- and second-year college students who graduated from high school during or after 2006 or 2005, respectively.
-ACG money is awarded based on academic merit.
+ACG money is awarded based on academic merit to some students already receiving a Pell Grant.
+The grant can be for as much as $750 for first-year students and $1,300 for second-year students.
 Students who wish to be considered for an Academic Competitiveness Grant should complete a FAFSA application.